McKlay/research-starter-handbook/docs/chapter15.md

 2. Have you clarified author order and individual contributions?
 3. Do you know what submission system your target venue uses?
 4. Have you created a checklist of formatting, anonymization (if required), and ethics declarations?

+Review these questions with your team before the final submission.
+A little preparation goes a long way.

 ---